leumasme/npm-typescript-package-template/README.md

 # npm package typescript template
 Want to make a npm package with typescript?
 Here's a basic template to do it.
 Just click "Use this Template" to create a repo based on it!
-It only outputs ESM module code, not CommonJS.
+It outputs CommonJS and ESM bundles using the `tsup` bundler.
 ## Your TODOs:
 - [ ] Update package.json `name`, `description`, `keywords`, `author`, `repository` and `license`
 - [ ] Add your project code